 Human Services Administrative Assistant: Dr. Oliver mentioned that Dr. Kelley in Human Services is still without an assistant.
 Dr. Oliver mentioned the Provost’s idea of moving Julia Stokes into this position.
 The committee and Dr. Oliver are all against the idea and he would like ideas for other options.
 Discussion ensued.

 Associate Dean Position: Dr. Oliver mentioned that he will be providing the Provost with justification for the needed position.
 Discussion ensued.
 Reorganization & Faculty Numbers: Dr. Oliver would like to get a count of each department’s faculty numbers after the reorganization is completed.
-Undergraduate Information: Dr. Kuhlmann passed around some information as a FYI.
+COEHS Undergraduate Experiential Learning Opoortunities: Dr. Kuhlmann passed around some information as a FYI.
+Some changes to the document were requested by Dr. Kelley.

 Meeting adjourned at 10:55 am